exoscale/telex/README.md

 response/request handling.
 All the heavy lifting is done via an interceptor chain that is 1st class.

-By default it supports ring and ring2 style request/response, but you could also hit the response/request protocol functions direclty if you want/need to use a more imperative style (and more gc friendly) api.
+By default it supports ring style request/response, but you could also hit the response/request protocol functions direclty if you want/need to use a more imperative style (and more gc friendly) api.